stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 }
 ```

-And recreates the swapchain and framebuffers as required:
+Recreating the swapchain and framebuffers as required:

 ```java
 private void recreate() {